 Teachers are invited to nominate up to TWO Year 10, 11 or 12 students who actively demonstrate leadership through sport and/or use sport as a vehicle to improve health and wellbeing and drive social change in their school and/or local community.

 All nominated students will receive an invitation to our Change-Maker Forum and a certificate of recognition.
-They will also be encouraged to submit a one-minute video expressing their interest in attending our National Summit, where 25 young leaders from across the country will come together at the Australian Institute of Sport for a three-day event.
+They will also be encouraged to submit a one-minute video expressing their interest in attending our National Summit, where up to 25 young leaders from across the country will come together at the Australian Institute of Sport for a three-day event.

 How To Nominate